-Most cases of fetal growth restriction affect babies towards the end of pregnancy, but in a small proportion of pregnancies, it occurs much earlier.
-This is known as early onset fetal growth restriction, or eFGR. eFGR occurs before 28 weeks of pregnancy, in babies weighing less than 600 grams.
+Most cases of fetal growth restriction affect babies towards the end of pregnancy, but in a small proportion of pregnancies, it occurs much earlier, before 28 weeks.
+This is known as early-onset fetal growth restriction, or eFGR.
+Babies with eFGR have a much higher risk of stillbirth or death soon after birth.

 One of the challenges when managing eFGR is the timing of the birth.
 Babies need to stay in the womb as long as possible in order to reduce the risk of complications after birth, but prolonging the pregnancy increases the risk of stillbirth.
 There is a lack of good research on how to best manage pregnancies affected by this problem.